erisaaa/erisa/defaults/README.md

-This directory contains the various child pacakges for default
+This directory contains the various child packages for default shipped (but not core) features of Erisa.